 How do I get a Library Card?

 To apply for a library card, a person must provide photo identification and proof of current residence.
-The minimum age to get a card is 5 years old.
+There is no minimum age to get a library card..
 Minors (under 18 years) must have their parent or guardian sign to accept financial responsibility.

 Can I receive/send a fax?